kubernetes/kubernetes/docs/devel/scheduler.md

 [plugin/pkg/scheduler/algorithmprovider/defaults/defaults.go](http://releases.k8s.io/HEAD/plugin/pkg/scheduler/algorithmprovider/defaults/defaults.go).
 However, the choice of policies can be overridden by passing the command-line flag `--policy-config-file` to the scheduler, pointing to a JSON file specifying which scheduling policies to use.
 See [examples/scheduler-policy-config.json](../../examples/scheduler-policy-config.json) for an example config file.
 (Note that the config file format is versioned; the API is defined in [plugin/pkg/scheduler/api](http://releases.k8s.io/HEAD/plugin/pkg/scheduler/api/)).
-Thus to add a new scheduling policy, you should modify predicates.go or priorities.go, and either register the policy in `defaultPredicates()` or `defaultPriorities()`, or use a policy config file.
+Thus to add a new scheduling policy, you should modify [plugin/pkg/scheduler/algorithm/predicates/predicates.go] (http://releases.k8s.io/HEAD/plugin/pkg/scheduler/algorithm/predicates/predicates.go) or add to the directory  [plugin/pkg/scheduler/algorithm/priorities](http://releases.k8s.io/HEAD/plugin/pkg/scheduler/algorithm/priorities/), and either register the policy in `defaultPredicates()` or `defaultPriorities()`, or use a policy config file.

 ## Exploring the code